SimonWaldherr/wp-osf-shownotes/readme.txt

 * working Version with meta_box and shortcode content.

 == Upgrade Notice ==

+= 0.3.1 =
+Same as last commit with changes

 = 0.3.0 =
 new template added, firefox style fix, better style and clean feed output